A couple upset in bed at home

 Am I in an unhealthy relationship?

-Data from the Centers for Disease Control and Prevention says that approximately one in 12 high schoolers experienced physical dating violence and one in 12 experienced sexual dating violence in the last year.
+Data from the Centers for Disease Control and Prevention says that approximately 1 in 12 high schoolers experienced physical dating violence, and 1 in 12 experienced sexual dating violence in 2019.
 So how do you know if this means you?

-Nobody's relationship is perfect all the time (and that's ok!), but a good rule of thumb is that healthy relationships make you feel good about yourself, and unhealthy relationships...well, they don't.
+No relationship is always perfect (and that’s ok!), but a good rule of thumb is that healthy relationships make you feel good about yourself, and unhealthy relationships don’t.
 If you find yourself feeling controlled, isolated, or even scared in your partnership, that’s a sign that it might be an unhealthy relationship.
+Still unsure if you or a friend is in an unhealthy relationship?
+Take this quiz from Love Is Respect, a non-profit dedicated to education and advocacy around healthy relationships.

 Six types of relationship abuse

 When we hear the term “abuse,” we might think of physical violence, but there are actually multiple ways to intimidate your partner.
-Whether it’s physical, emotional, or financial, the driving force behind abuse is one person’s desire to gain power and control over another.
+Whether it’s physical abuse, emotional abuse, or financial abuse, the driving force behind all kinds of abuse is one person’s desire to gain power and control over another.
+There’s no one specific behavior that marks a relationship as abusive, and sometimes these behaviors start small and grow over time, but there are clear signs of abuse to know about.
 Below we’ll review six of the most common types of relationship abuse.

-Each year, nearly 1.5 million high school students are physically abused by their romantic partner, according to a CDC report from 2003.
-To break that down a bit more, this means that one in ten high school students has at some point been purposefully hit, slapped, or physically assaulted by someone they’re in a romantic relationship with.
+Each year, nearly 1.5 million high school students are physically abused by their romantic partners, according to a CDC report from 2003.
+To break that down a bit more, this means that 1 in 10 high school students has been purposefully hit, slapped, or physically assaulted by someone they’re in a romantic relationship with.

 • Hitting, pushing, punching, slapping, or shoving